python/cpython/Doc/library/os.rst

    Get the status of a file or a file descriptor.
-Perform the equivalent of a :c:func:`stat` system call on the given path. *path* may be specified as either a string or as an open file descriptor.
+Perform the equivalent of a :c:func:`stat` system call on the given path. *path* may be specified as either a string, a bytes or as an open file descriptor.
 Return a :class:`stat_result` object.

    This function normally follows symlinks; to stat a symlink add the argument